thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/75138396/221348557-2e9be32d-572f-4b5a-a7ce-11b7942e77ce.png)

 **- Accessing course materials:**
-Instructors can add materials to a course/ a class as following:
+Instructors can add materials to a course/class, which will be visible to all enrolled students:
 ![image](https://user-images.githubusercontent.com/75138396/221347258-79db8124-12fe-4639-a271-faf38eaa1b0e.png)

 # III.
 Interacting with Course Content